piximos/scripted-atoms/scripted-simple-atoms/nexus-image-cleaner-atom/README.md

-# Scripted Simple Atoms : Pipeline Nexus Image Cleaner
+# Scripted Simple Atoms : Nexus Image Cleaner

 This image launches inside your pipeline to delete obsolete images from your Nexus registry.